 1. Use Award Search Tools

-AwardFares provides real-time availability across all Star Alliance and SkyTeam partners.
+AwardFares provides real-time availability across all SkyTeam partners.
 Set alerts for your desired routes to book immediately when seats open.

 2. Understand Release Patterns